 Between 2011 and 2012, the National Park Service rehabilitated the island's 75-year-old water tower.
 The Alcatraz water tower is a 250,000 gallon elevated steel water tank designed in 1939 by the Chicago Bridge and Iron Works.
 In 1940, the Federal Bureau of Prisons purchased the tower and contractors erected it on the island.
 Since the Prison closed in 1963, the empty steel water tank and tower had not been maintained and has experienced significant deteriorated from exposure to the harsh marine environment.

 In order to access the tall structure, workers erected a complex scaffolding system.
 Because contractors had to sandblast paint and metal corrosion off the steel structure, they wrapped the entire water tower in white containment wrap to trap the lead based paint debris and fragments so that it could be safely removed from the island.
-Where they had to, steel workers replaced the structural steel on legs, tank side, bowl and roof.
-The entire structure was prepared and coated with a marine grade epoxy based coating system and the interior of the tank was coated with a rust preventative product.
+Where they had to, steelworkers and bricklayers replaced the structural steel on legs, the tank siding, bowl and roof.
+The entire structure was prepared and coated with a marine-grade epoxy based coating system and the interior of the tank was coated with a rust preventative.

-What made this rehabilitation project especially interesting was that the water tower played a special role in Alcatraz history: it was an important site during the Native American occupation from 1969-1971 and contained historic graffiti painted by members of the "Indians of All Tribes" group.
-For this project, the National Park Service consulted with the local Native American community and was able to enlist the help of relatives of Richard Oakes, one of the key figures in the "Indians of All Tribes" Occupation.
+What made this rehabilitation project especially interesting was that the water tower played a special role in Alcatraz history: It was an important site during the Native American occupation from 1969-1971 and displayed a political message painted by members of the "Indians of All Tribes" group.
+For this project, the National Park Service consulted with the local Native American community and was able to enlist the help of relatives of Richard Oakes, a key figure in the "Indians of All Tribes" Occupation.

 The Park has many Alcatraz Island documents that provide more in-depth information about the island's historic buildings and cultural landscapes.